example42/example42.github.io/_posts/2017-12-04-libral_puppet_resource_api.md

 # Puppet Resource API

 The resource API is at a very early state.
-There is not even a finalized document describing the new API.
+There is not even a finalised document describing the new API.
 At the moment this is more a discussion base and Puppet developers are eager to get feedback on the new Resource API.

 An interesting way for new resource API can be found within the PR at the [simple_apt.rb](https://github.com/puppetlabs/puppet-specifications/pull/93/files#diff-7dfcf5a8b2b0d5cecfe0a804c5d92eb0) example.
 Here David uses a SimpleResource concept which is a generic concept for any new resource type (see line 98 and following in [Module::SimpleResource](https://github.com/puppetlabs/puppet-specifications/pull/93/files#diff-af7afe9cfb6cd905213628f357c0629bR102-R90).